HebaHamdan2/Developing-an-ECG-Analyzer-System-using-AI-in-Palestine/README.md

 - **Role-Based Access:**
   - **Healthcare Professionals:**
-    - **Diagnosis:** Ability to log in and receive diagnoses for uploaded ECG images.
+    - **Diagnosis:** Ability to log in, access the upload page, and receive diagnoses for uploaded ECG images.
+    - **Access:** Can only access the upload page for image analysis.
   - **Medical Students:**
     - **Diagnosis:** Similar functionality as healthcare professionals for uploading ECG images and receiving diagnoses.
-    - **Educational Resources:** Access to an additional page that explains how to read and interpret ECG images for the four categorized dataset classes.
+    - **Educational Resources:** Authorized to access an additional page with explanations on how to read and interpret ECG images.
+    - **Access:** Can view both the upload page and the educational explanation page.

 - **ECG Image Upload:**
   - **Upload Page:** Allows users to upload ECG images for analysis.